 -Excellent customer service is key to selling on Amazon.
 Maintain a 24-hour response rate to every single question or complaint.
 Make sure that you answer everything on time. load up some templates that will be automatically sent for you when the order moves across the various stages.
 Also, make sure to respond to every single negative review to show that you care.

 Etsy started as a marketplace for handmade items and artisan goods and has expanded in the last few years to manufactured goods that are still designed by people or brand owners.
 There are many middle to large-sized brands that are popping up on Etsy every single day.

 Etsy had over 2.5 million sellers in 2019 and over 39.4 million active buyers worldwide.
 They only charge a 5% commission and their listing fees are $0.1 which is significantly lower than other marketplaces.
 Etsy’s beautiful user interface, passionate audience, and no additional selling fees make it a very attractive marketplace for small brands.

 Use product tags - I cannot say this enough.
-Product tags are probably one of the most powerful features of your listing (after the title and description of course) and you should use the maximum 13 tags on every product.
+Product tags are probably one of the most powerful features of your listing (after the product title and description of course) and you should use the maximum 13 tags on every product.

 Post videos - Videos were just released on the platform and it’s a great way to differentiate yourself.
 You can post tutorials and guides on how to install/use your product, you can post promotional videos, and more.
 Etsy will start displaying more and more videos as they develop this feature so it’s a great time to jump in before everyone is using it.

 Branding - Branding is super important and it’s not for the reasons you think.
 Branding is a way to differentiate your images from your competitor’s images.
 One particularly successful brand that did this is Lily and River.
 It’s a small company based in Phoenix and run by David Stuebe.
 They post these pretty best-seller badges on their images which absolutely blow up their click-through rate and sales.